davemo/big-prototype/README.markdown

   I used working on this as an opportunity to explore more of backbone.js and what it takes to build a full application.

   You're free to use any of this code as you see fit ;)

+# Instructions

+  Clone the repository, then run the included ruby serving script from your command prompt:

+    $ ./serve.rb

+  This should open your default browser and you will see the app running.

+# Support

+  This app runs great in Chrome, decent in Firefox and is untested in any other browsers.